Instant hot water dispenser

-An instant hot water dispenser or boiling water tap is an appliance that dispenses water at about 94 °C (near-boiling).
-There are hot-only and hot and cool water models, and the water may be filtered as well as heated.
+An instant hot water dispenser or boiling water tap is an appliance that dispenses water at near-boiling temperatures.
+There are hot-only and hot-and-cool water models, and the water may be filtered as well as heated.
 Instant hot water dispensers became popular in the 1970s.
-Instant hot water dispensers are very similar to portable shower devices; the latter is fitted with a heating element and quickly heats up water, once a switch has been activated.
+Instant hot water dispensers are very similar to portable shower devices; the latter are fitted with a heating element and quickly heat water once a switch is activated.